Know your government

 Government in South Africa is divided into 3 spheres: National, Provincial and Local.

 Each sphere's responsibility is outlined in the Constitution.
 The governments of each sphere have a political and administrative arm.
 The political arm creates the laws and policies, while the administrative arm is the part of government that provides services and implements the laws and policies.

-Citizens elect representatives to the Parliament, the provincial legislatures and the local councils.
+Citizens elect representatives to Parliament, the provincial legislatures and the local councils.

 The governments that are relevant to the Western Cape are:

-National Government: Makes laws and sets policies for the country.
-It also provides certain services (e.g. issuing of ID books).
+National Government: Makes laws and sets policies for the country and provides services which fall under national competencies (e.g. issuing of ID books).

 National government is divided into 3 branches, the Legislature, the Executive and the Judiciary.

 Legislature (Parliament): Makes laws and holds the government accountable

 - National Council of Provinces (represents the interests of provinces)